nicksamuel/pdf-tables-excel/README.md

 Instead of phoning up the customer help line (Zzzz) or having to manually copying + pasting this info I thought I'd put my limited Python skillz to use (Shout out to Al Sweigart - https://automatetheboringstuff.com/).

-Hopefully someone else will find this script ever so slightly more useful than the default example...
+Hopefully someone will find this script useful...

 ## Quick Start Guide